Kron4ek/Conty/README.md

 ### Manual

 1. Obtain Arch Linux bootstrap by using `create-arch-bootstrap.sh`.
 Before running it, you can edit variables in `settings.sh` if you want, for example, to include a different set of packages inside the container, or to include additional locales.
 Make sure you have enough free disk space, i recommend at least 10 GB of free space.
-Root rights are required for this step.
+Root rights are required if your kernel does not support user namespaces

     ```
     # ./create-arch-bootstrap.sh
     ```
 2. After that you can use `enter-chroot.sh` to chroot into the bootstrap and do some manual modifications (for instance, modify some files, install/remove packages, etc.).
-Root rights are needed for this step too.
 This is an optional step, which you can skip if you wish.
+Root rights are required if your kernel does not support user namespaces

     ```
     # ./enter-chroot.sh
     ```
 3. Now use `create-conty.sh` to create a SquashFS (or DwarFS) image and create a ready-to-use Conty executable.
-Root rights are not needed for this step.
 By default a SquashFS image with zstd compression (level 19) will be created, however, if you want, you can edit variables in `settings.sh` and enable DwarFS, select a different compression algorithm and/or compression level.

     ```
     $ ./create-conty.sh